Night Fishing for Bass in Florida

 Tackle, Lures, and More…

 In general, you want to use heavier tackle, especially at night.
 The effectiveness of your equipment during the daytime in clear-water lakes is utterly different at night.
 When fishing at night, it’s easier to “feel” a heavier lure than a light one, and it’s easier to hook and land a big fish at night using stouter equipment.
-In a place like Florida, the possibility of a 10+ lb bass can come at any time, and the gear needs to withstand the fight at night.
+In a place like Florida, the possibility of a 10+ lb bass or striper can come at any time, and the gear needs to withstand the fight at night.

 For submersible lures, like most lures when night fishing, dark colors have proven over time to be very effective.
 Topwater lure colors are about the same; black is the favorite choice of anglers in most situations as it provides the most contrast to a fish looking upward into the moonlight.
 The most common technique of lure retrieval is on top; the speed should vary from fast enough to keep it up to buzzing almost as fast as you can.